ConsenSysDiligence/smart-contract-best-practices/docs/known_attacks.md

 ### Mitigations
 Front-running is pervasive issue on public blockchains such as Ethereum.

-The best remediation is to **remove benefit from front-running in your application**, mainly by removing the importance of transaction ordering or time.
+The best remediation is to **remove the benefit of front-running in your application**, mainly by removing the importance of transaction ordering or time.
 For example, in markets, it would be better to implement batch auctions (this also protects against high frequency trading concerns).
 Another is way to use a pre-commit scheme (“I’m going to submit the details later”).
+A third option is to mitigate the cost of front-running by specifying a maximum or minimum acceptable price range on a trade, thereby limiting price slippage.

-**Transaction Ordering:** Go-Ethereum (Geth) nodes, order the transactions based on their gasPrice and address Nonce.
+**Transaction Ordering:** Go-Ethereum (Geth) nodes, order the transactions based on their `gasPrice` and address nonce.
 This, however, results in a gas auction between participants in the network to get included in the block currently being mined.

-**Confidentiality:**  Another approach is to limit the visibility of the transactions, this can be done using commit and reveal scheme.
+**Confidentiality:**  Another approach is to limit the visibility of the transactions, this can be done using a "commit and reveal" scheme.
 <!-- cite and properly define commit and reveal -->
-One easily implementation is to queue the keccak hash of the data, and in the second transaction reveal the data and verify with the hash.
+A simple implementation is to store the keccak256 hash of the data in the first transaction, then reveal the data and verify it against the hash in the second transaction.
 However note that the transaction itself, leaks the intention and possibly the value of the collateralization.
 There are enhanced commit and reveal schemes that are more secure, however require more transactions to function, e.g. [submarine sends](https://libsubmarine.org/).